selhorn/doc-test/source.md

 | restrictedSrcAddress | x | Restricts management access to a specific network or address.
 Enter a IP address or address range in CIDR notation, or asterisk for all sources. |
 | tagValues | x | Additional key-value pair tags to be added to each Azure resource. |

+This completes the Deploy button configuration.

 ### <a name="powershell"></a>PowerShell Script Example
+The following is an example of using the PowerShell script to deploy a single NIC BIG-IP VE in Azure.

 ```powershell
     # Params below match to parameteres in the azuredeploy.json that are gen-unique, otherwsie pointing to